vibansal/HapCUT2/recipes/README.md

 - **HiC_Longread:** HiC + Generic long read (e.g. PacBio) combination

+### Processing Hi-C reads (updated 02/18/2020)

+BWA-mem can map Hi-C read pairs using the command "bwa mem -5SPM ref.fa read1.fq read2.fq" that preserves mate-pair information (thanks to @conchoecia) for highlighting this.
+There is no need for further processing except for marking PCR duplicates

 ## how to combine 10X + long read data for phasing